scaleway/terraform-provider-scaleway/website/docs/index.html.markdown

 - `access_key` - (Optional) The Scaleway access key.
-It must be provided, but it can also be sourced from the `SCW_ACCESS_KEY` [environment variable](#environment-variables), or via a [shared configuration file](#shared-configuration-file), in this priotity order.
+It must be provided, but it can also be sourced from the `SCW_ACCESS_KEY` [environment variable](#environment-variables), or via a [shared configuration file](#shared-configuration-file), in this priority order.

 - `secret_key` - (Optional) The Scaleway secert key.
-It must be provided, but it can also be sourced from the `SCW_SECRET_KEY` [environment variable](#environment-variables), or via a [shared configuration file](#shared-configuration-file), in this priotity order.
+It must be provided, but it can also be sourced from the `SCW_SECRET_KEY` [environment variable](#environment-variables), or via a [shared configuration file](#shared-configuration-file), in this priority order.

 - `project_id` - (Optional) The project ID that will be used as default value for all resources.
-It can also be sourced from the `SCW_DEFAULT_PROJECT_ID` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priotity order.
+It can also be sourced from the `SCW_DEFAULT_PROJECT_ID` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priority order.

 - `region` - (Optional) The region that will be used as default value for all resources.
-It can also be sourced from the `SCW_DEFAULT_REGION` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priotity order.
+It can also be sourced from the `SCW_DEFAULT_REGION` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priority order.

 [//]: # (TODO: Add region link to TF doc)

 - `zone` - (Optional) The zone that will be used as default value for all resources.
-It can also be sourced from the `SCW_DEFAULT_ZONE` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priotity order.
+It can also be sourced from the `SCW_DEFAULT_ZONE` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priority order.

 [//]: # (TODO: Add zone link to TF doc)